 Professional graduate diploma in education.
 Popular one-year postgraduate teacher training course in Scotland, similar to PGCE.

 Planning, preparation and assessment.
-Time allocated on the timetable for teachers to devote to planning, preparation and assessment.
+Time is allocated on the timetable for teachers to devote to this.

 Pupil referral unit.
 LA-maintained unit for students who have been excluded from other schools.

 Qualified teacher status.
 The accreditation given to teachers who have demonstrated that they have met the required professional standards.
 You need to complete a period of ITT in order to meet the standards for QTS.

 School-centred initial teacher training.
 School-based on-the-job teacher training programme for graduates, who are employed by a consortium of schools/education providers.
 Many SCITT courses lead to a PGCE qualification validated by a higher education institution.

 Special educational needs.
 Learning difficulties for which a pupil needs special educational help.